espocrm/documentation/docs/development/metadata/entity-defs.md

 *string[]*

-A list of layout types there the field should be available.
+A list of layout types available for the field.
 Specify an empty array to disable in all layouts.
+If not specified, then no limitation is applied.

 Example: